dkessner/APCS/docs/class/study_advice.md

   effort you put into your practice.
 You won't get better if you don't practice.
 And here, practice means "writing and testing and debugging code".

-- Learning to read and write code is like learning a foreign language.
+- Learning to read and write code is also like learning a foreign language.
 You must immerse yourself if possible.
 A little practice every day will give you better results than a long practice one day a week.

 - Give yourself space to make mistakes (and time to learn from them).
 Remember: in order to become an expert, you must make all the mistakes that everyone else has made, and more.

 Dr. Kessner